 Stanford-connected teams, especially international founders or cross-border startups, from idea stage through early traction.

-It is built around cross-border execution: founder identity, cultural translation, market sequencing, and practical operating constraints.
+It is built around cross-border execution: founder identity, cultural translation, market sequencing, immigration and legal navigation, and practical operating constraints unique to international founders.